Chunky Guacamole & Shrimp Salad

 Some people might call this a “deconstructed” guacamole salad … all the ingredients are there but they still stand on their own: avocado, onion, pepper, jalapeno, and tomato.
 Toss in a little lime juice, fresh cilantro, salt and pepper.
-The shrimp top it off and it all sits on a layer of cottage cheese.
+The shrimp top it off and it all sits on a layer of cool and creamy cottage cheese.

 Are you a cottage cheese lover, or are you one who looks at it and wonders how anyone could actually want to eat it?
 I actually fall somewhere in the middle of these two categories.
 I fall into the “it depends on what you put with it” category.
 Lots of people eat it plain, with fruits and vegetables, with peanut butter and jelly, on toast or crackers.
 I’m getting there.
 I know it’s good for you (high protein dairy source, low-fat, reasonable calories), but I don’t crave it … yet.